top of page

 Finding a SIBO Doctor: A Comprehensive Guide for Patients

-Many of these cases point to Small Intestinal Bacterial Overgrowth (SIBO), a condition for which functional and integrative medicine doctors are increasingly a wise choice if you are seeking a more comprehensive, sustained approach that goes beyond just a course of antibiotics.
+This story repeats itself in my practice frequently.
+And many of these cases point to Small Intestinal Bacterial Overgrowth (SIBO), a condition for which functional and integrative medicine doctors are increasingly a wise choice if you are seeking a more comprehensive, sustained approach that goes beyond just a course of antibiotics.

 This guide will help you understand why you might need a SIBO specialist, what to expect from traditional and integrative approaches, and how to make informed decisions about your care.
 Wherever you are in your SIBO journey, it’s important to understand how to navigate the process of seeking effective care for SIBO-related symptoms.